EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 you do neither of these things and attempt to recover a compressed backup then Barman will fail rather than try to guess a suitable location.

-### Recovering incremental backups
+### Recovering block-level incremental backups

-If a backup is incremental, `barman recover` is able to combine the chain of backups on recovery through `pg_combinebackup`.
+If a backup is a block-level incremental, `barman recover` is able to combine the chain of backups on recovery through `pg_combinebackup`.
 A chain of backups is the tree branch that goes from the full backup to the one requested for the recovery.
 This is a multi-step process: